-O Credits Transfer students and non-traditional students may petition for Wellness life achievement equivalency based on previous experience, work, and active participation in the Spiritual dimension.
+0 Credits Transfer students and non-traditional students may petition for Wellness life achievement equivalency based on previous experience, work, and active participation in the Spiritual dimension.
+A transfer student must transfer in at least 24 credits from an accredited institution in order to be considered eligible for the Life Achievement Equivalency petition process.
+Your petition will be due to Co-Curricular Council by September 15.
+You must contact livingwell@northland.edu to register or of you have any questions.
+Instructor approval required in order to register.
+Wellness Dimension: Spiritual the Vocational dimension.
 A transfer student must transfer in at least 24 credits from an accredited institution in order to be considered eligible for the Life Achievement Equivalency petition process.
 Your petition will be due to Co-Curricular Council by September 15.
 You must contact livingwell@northland.edu to register or of you have any questions.
 Instructor approval required in order to register.